Charuru/dofour/README.md

 # dofour

 A simple, meter-based to-do list built with Electron and React.
-Most todo list have bad UX and have too many items onscreen at once making it hard to do one thing.
+Most todo lists have bad UX and have too many items onscreen at once, making it hard to do one thing.
 This fixes that problem.

 ![dofour](assets/dofourscreen.png)